Vyral/bryan-colemere-recruiting/_posts/2023-04-13-https-coachcolemere-com-be-a-part-of-something-bigger-join-us-and-make-a-big-difference-html.md

 {% include excerpt.html %}

 Why should you join Colemere Realty?&nbsp;**In a word, longevity.**&nbsp;Our company has had an established brand people trust for over 70 years, and we’d love to have you be a part of it.
-We offer unparalleled support to our agents; that’s why our team members thrive no matter what’s going on in the market.
+We offer unparalleled support to our agents; that’s why our team members thrive no matter what’s going on in the market.&nbsp;